 Meal or Snack Time What is the Name of the Food or Drink?
 (Please include all foods and drinks, including water) How Much Did the Child Have?
 (Please tell us how many pieces, slices, servings, packets, cups, teaspoons, tablespoons, ounces, etc.) Can you Describe this Food or Drink Item for us?
-(Please tell us brand name, how it was prepared, or if you put anything on it like gravy, sauce, dressing, butter or sour cream) Mou we contact you if we have any questions about this dist record?
-If you places provide contact informations
+(Please tell us brand name, how it was prepared, or if you put anything on it like gravy, sauce, dressing, butter or sour cream) May we contact you if we have any questions about this dist record?
+If yes, please provide contact information: